 In order to improve juvenile salmon passage and survival past dams on the lower Columbia and Snake rivers, water is spilled through the spillway gates.
 Passage of juvenile salmon through the spill gates is thought to be a safer passage route as compared to passage through the turbines.
 This spilling of water, sometimes referred to as "voluntary spill," has been provided at some projects since 1977.
 Currently, the Corps of Engineers (Corps) spills water at the four Lower Columbia River projects and the four Lower Snake River projects as part of its implementation of the NOAA Fisheries Federal Columbia River Power System Biological Opinion (2004) for salmonids.
-One aspect of this implementation is to spill water such that TDG levels do not exceed 120% in the tailwaters of a project and 115% in the forebay of the next project downstream.
+One aspect of this implementation is to spill water such that the average of the twelve highest TDG levels that occur in a single calendar day does not exceed 120% in the tailwaters of a project or 115% in the forebay of the next project downstream.
 Therefore, in order to effectively manage spill so that these TDG levels are not exceeded, a monitoring program has been established.
 The purpose of this Plan of Action is to outline the details of the overall Corps TDG monitoring program and summarize the role and responsibilities of the Corps as they relate to dissolved gas monitoring.
 This Plan also identifies channels of communication with other cooperating agencies and interested parties.
 The Plan summarizes what to measure, how, where, and when to take the measurements and how to analyze and interpret the resulting data.
 It also provides for periodic review and alteration or redirection of efforts when monitoring results and/or new information from other sources justifies a change.
 Some information on the complementary activities of other participating agencies is provided at the end of this document.
-This plan covers the TDG monitoring activities from April 1st, 2006 through March 31st, 2007.
+This plan covers the TDG monitoring activities from April 1st, 2007 through March 31st, 2008.